 Point of sale solutions are about as diverse as the businesses they serve.
 This stands to reason, since businesses vary in size, scope, location, products, services, management styles, customer base, and many other factors.
 Point of sale symtems include a synthesis of both hardware and software, and coming up with the right blend for a particular business model is no simple matter.
 Those in the POS industry know this, and so there is naturally an attempt to create avenues for helping businesses make good decisions and find the support they need.
 It is helpful to know how this works.

-Generally, the POS industry follows a supply chain model as follows.
+Generally, the POS industry follows a supply chain model like this:

 POS Hardware Manufacturers and Software Developers